thelonious/kld-intersections/README.md

 - Polyline
 - Rectangle

-WARNING: Please note that the bézier-bézier intersections are not well-behaved.
-There is work being done to make these more stable, but no eta is available at this time.
-As a workaround, bézier shapes can be approximated using polylines and then intersected with an appropriate polyline intersection method.
-See [tessellate-cubic-beziers.js](examples/tessellate-cubic-beziers.js) as an example of how you might do this.

 ## Goals

 - Cover intersections for all types of curves and shapes in SVG
 - Minimize external dependencies
 - Make it easier to port to other languages
+  - Each intersection type should be able to standalone
-- Assume this is a low-level API upon which other simpler and richer API wills be built
+- Assume this is a low-level API upon which other simpler and richer API will be built
+- Be a potential educational resource by demonstrating each intersection type separately

 ## Install